DataDog/integrations-core/sonarqube/README.md

 default metrics is available in the [sonarqube.d/metrics.yaml][12] file.
 Documentation on these beans is available on [SonarQube's website][13].

-SonarQube's JMX server is not enabled by default.
-More information on how to enable and configure JMX within SonarQube in available within the [SonarQube documentation][14].
+SonarQube's JMX server is not enabled by default, this means that unless it is enabled, `sonarqube.server.*` metrics will not be collected.
+More information on how to enable and configure JMX within SonarQube is available within the [SonarQube documentation][14].

 This is a basic `sonarqube.d/conf.yaml` example based on SonarQube and JMX defaults.
 You can use it as a starting point when configuring for both the host-based or container-based agent installation.